DawnbrandBots/yaml-yugipedia/README.md

 All files under [`/wikitext`](/wikitext) are downloaded using the Mediawiki API and copyright belongs to their original holders.
 Any Yugipedia-original content is licensed under [CC BY-SA 4.0](https://yugipedia.com/wiki/Yugipedia:Licensing) but most card text is &copy; Studio Dice/SHUEISHA, TV TOKYO, KONAMI.

+The remaining files — the actual source code of this stage of the pipeline — are available under the GNU Lesser General Public License 3.0 or later.
+See [COPYING](./COPYING) and [COPYING.LESSER](./COPYING.LESSER) for more details.